Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Demonstration on analytical and engineering problems

 \subsection{Interim summary}

-In the workflow of knowledge discovery in engineering, our ICE-based summaries \(\mu_{I_{\mathrm{ice}},x_j}\) and \(\sigma_{I_{\mathrm{ice}},x_j}\) are useful complements, since they capture instance-level spread and heterogeneity that scalar variance indices aggregate away.
-Based on the experiments that we performed, we summarize our main findings as follows: \begin{enumerate} \item The ICE-based feature importance ($\mu_{I,ice}$ with $\sigma_{I,ice}$) provides richer insights than the traditional PDP-based metric ($I_{pdp}$).
-While $\mu_{I,ice}$ captures effects missed by $I_{pdp}$, $\sigma_{I,ice}$ quantifies interaction influence.
-Complementing SHAP and Sobol’ indices, the ICE-based approach offers a distinct and informative perspective.
+In the workflow of knowledge discovery in engineering, our ICE-based summaries \(\mu_{I_{\mathrm{ice}},x_j}\), \(\sigma_{I_{\mathrm{ice}},x_j}\), and $\sigma_{\rho}$ are useful complements, since they capture instance-level spread and heterogeneity that scalar variance indices aggregate away.
+Based on the experiments that we performed, we summarize our main findings and key strengths of the proposed method as follows: \begin{enumerate} \item The ICE-based feature importance metrics ($\mu_{I_{\mathrm{ice}}}$ and $\sigma_{I_{\mathrm{ice}}}$) provide richer insights than the traditional PDP-based metric ($I_{pdp}$).
+While $\mu_{I_{\mathrm{ice}}}$ captures effects missed by $I_{pdp}$, $\sigma_{I_{\mathrm{ice}}}$ quantifies the heterogeneity of this influence across different conditional settings, thereby reflecting the strength of interaction effects.
+When used in conjunction with SHAP values and Sobol' indices, the proposed ICE-based metrics offer a complementary and informative perspective that emphasizes conditional response behavior rather than variance attribution alone.

-\item The value of $\sigma_{I,ice}$ reflects only the overall interaction impact, not which variables are involved.
-Interacting variables can be identified using joint PDPs, two-way Sobol’ indices, or two-way SHAP values.
-Combining these visualizations with GSA metrics ($\mu_{I,ice}$, $\sigma_{I,ice}$, and two-way GSA) enables a more comprehensive understanding of the model’s behavior.
+\item The value of $\sigma_{I_{\mathrm{ice}}}$ reflects only the overall interaction impact, not specifically on which variables are involved.
+Interacting variables can be identified using joint PDPs, two-way Sobol' indices, or two-way SHAP values.
+Combining these visualizations with GSA metrics ($\mu_{I_{\mathrm{ice}}}$, $\sigma_{I_{\mathrm{ice}}}$, and two-way GSA) enables a more comprehensive understanding of the model’s behavior.

 \item The ICE correlation values provide a quantitative view of how interactions modify input–output relationships, revealing changes in linearity or correlation.
+Their key strength lies in capturing directional and structural heterogeneity in conditional response behavior, which is not accessible through variance-based sensitivity measures alone.
 However, they should be interpreted with caution, as they indicate association rather than the magnitude of impact.

 \item PDP (with ICE) and SHAP visualizations generally convey similar insights, though PDP and ICE are often more intuitive as they depict smooth model slices and averages.
 Joint dependence and SHAP interaction plots, while distinct, offer complementary perspectives.
 Combined with the proposed GSA metrics, these visualizations enable a comprehensive understanding of the predictive model.